Loris Williams Memorial Scholarship - Aboriginal and Torres Strait Islanders

 - Students may be studying at university from bachelor's level up to PhD or in a Vocational Education and Training institutions from Certificate III onwards.

-- Scholarship holders will also be given associate membership of the Australian Society of Archivists and will have a mentor to guide them in developing their career.
+- Scholarship holders will also be given student membership of the Australian Society of Archivists and will have a mentor to guide them in developing their career.

 - The scholarship is available for one year of study only.
 Successful applicants should not expect to be offered further assistance for a period of 3 years.